CG series ultrasonic clamp-on flow sensors / flow meters are compact in size, and can measure flow a...

 One method involves pumping out the spent nutrient solution at a specified rate based on the perfusion rate, while the fresh nutrient solution is automatically replenished through feedback control to maintain a consistent culture volume.

-One approach is to replenish the fresh culture solution at a specified rate, while the waste nutrient solution is automatically pumped out based on the level of the culture solution.
+The other is to replenish the fresh culture solution at a specified rate, while the waste nutrient solution is automatically pumped out based on the level of the culture solution.
 In the event of a failure of either the discharge pump or the replenishment pump, the former may cause the bioreactor to empty, while the latter may cause the reactor to overflow.

 2. More Accurate and Reliable

-This facilitates integration and connection with a variety of control systems and data acquisition equipment, making it convenient for perfusion processes.
-Through the connection with computers or PLCs and other systems, it can display and record flow data in real-time, generate various visualization charts and reports, and help improve the efficiency of the irrigation process.
+Through the connection with computers or PLCs and XYTEK flow sensor monitor, it can display and record flow data in real-time, generate various visualization charts and reports, and help improve the efficiency of the irrigation process.

 4. More Versatile and Widely Applicable